Mixed Witt rings of algebras with involution: Introduction

-All rings are associative and with unit, and ring morphisms preserve the units.
-Unless otherwise specified, modules are by default modules on the \emph{right}, and are assumed to be faithful modules.
-Every algebra and every module have finite dimension over $K$.
-If $A$ is a $K$-algebra, and $V$ is a right $A$-module, then $\End_A(V)$ is a $K$-algebra acting on $V$ on the left, with the tautological action of functions on $V$.
-On the other hand, if $V$ is a $A$-module on the \emph{left}, then we endow $\End_A(V)$ with the product \emph{opposite} to usual function composition, so that $\End_A(V)$ acts on $V$ on the \emph{right}.
+All rings are associative and with unit, and ring morphisms preserve the unit.
+The group of invertible elements of a ring $A$ is denoted $A^\times$.
+The opposite ring of $A$ (that is, the ring with the reversed product) is denoted $A^{op}$.
+Unless otherwise specified, modules are by default modules on the \emph{right}, and are assumed to be non-zero.
+Every $K$-algebra and every module over such an algebra are required to have finite dimension over $K$.
+If $A$ and $B$ are $K$-algebras, a $B$-$A$-bimodule is always supposed to be over $K$, meaning that the right and left actions of $K$ on $V$ coincide.
+If $A$ is a central simple algebra over $K$, we write $\Trd_A:A\to K$ for the reduced trace of $A$.

+We fix an automorphism $\iota$ of $K$ such that $\iota^2=\Id$, and we let $k=K^\iota$ be the subfield of fixed points.
+If $\iota=\Id$ then $K=k$, but if $\iota\neq \Id$ then $K/k$ is a quadratic extension.
+Note that we do not include the split case $K=k\times k$, to avoid having to discuss it separately.
+The reader is encouraged to check that everything would still work in that context.